Nonparametric Instrumental Variable Analysis Without Structural Equations: Debiased Inference on Functionals of Inverse Problems with No Solutions: Functional bias expansion

-We will next impose an analogous assumption to \citet{bennett2025inference,bennett2023sourceconditiondoublerobust} that controls the smoothness of our functionals and enables an expansion we can use for debiased estimation.
-However, unlike \citet{bennett2025inference,bennett2023sourceconditiondoublerobust}, consistent with not assuming that solutions to either the primary or secondary linear equations exist, we will impose the condition only on the components of $a_P$ and $r_P$ that live in $\overline{\mathrm{range}(T_P^{\ast})}$ and $\overline{\mathrm{range}(T_P)}$, respectively, rather than on $a_P$ and $r_P$ themselves. \begin{assum}[Source conditions on projected Riesz representers] $a_{P,\parallel} \in \mathrm{Range}(T_P^*T_P)$, $r_{P,\parallel} \in \mathrm{Range}(T_PT_P^*)$. \end{assum} Note that \Cref{assum: source_condition_riesz} is strictly stronger than \Cref{assum: range_condition} and will be our standing assumption in the remainder of the paper. \Cref{assum: range_condition} should be understood as the minimal assumption to ensure the existence of least squares solution. \Cref{assum: source_condition_riesz} is equivalent to the existence of solutions to the below Riesz regression problems for $\Psi_{h_P}$ and $\Psi_{g_P}$:
+\paragraph{Source condition.} We will next impose an analogous assumption to the \emph{source condition} in \citet{bennett2025inference,bennett2023sourceconditiondoublerobust} that controls the smoothness of our functionals and enables a functional bias expansion we can use for debiased estimation.
+However, unlike \citet{bennett2025inference,bennett2023sourceconditiondoublerobust}, consistent with not assuming that solutions to either the primary or secondary linear equations exist, we will impose source conditions only on the projected components and only as needed for the nonzero orthogonal residuals $r_{P, \perp}$ and $a_{P, \perp}$.
+Throughout this work, we always refer to norm induced by the projection operator $T_P$ or $T_P^{\ast}$ as \emph{weak metrics}, and $L^2$ norms as \emph{strong metrics}.
+This terminology is classical in NPIV and ill-posed inverse problem, as weak metrics are prediction norms, and unlike strong metrics, weak metric nuisance errors can be controlled without restrictive assumptions on measure of ill-posedness \citep{chen2011rate, deaner2018proxy}.